 Sorry, you need to enable JavaScript to visit this website.

-PEBA’s Senior Management Committee (SMC) leads the agency and oversees pension and benefit program administration.
-SMC includes seasoned professionals with diverse backgrounds and expertise.
+Plannera's Executive Committee leads the corporation and oversees pension and benefit program administration.
+The Executive Committee includes seasoned professionals with diverse backgrounds and expertise.
 They focus on organizational strategy, financial stewardship and risk management.

 Jeremy Phillips